 These actions may be involved in preventing coronary heart disease.

 One of taurine's primary functions is to combine cholesterol with bile acids and remove it from the body.
-When researchers gave taurine supplements to rats on a high cholesterol diet, they noticed a significant dose dependent decrease in cholesterol.
+When researchers gave taurine supplements to rats on a high cholesterol diet, they noticed

 Taurine may also have an impact on regulating blood pressure.
 Some researchers suggest that taurine may block the effect of angiotensin II signaling in the kidney, which causes increases in blood pressure.